-Ian’s most recent designs include Fatherland for MIF, Junkyard for Headlong, Common, Angels in America, Husbands & Sons, Evening at the Talk House, The Red Lion, Rules for Living, A Taste of Honey, Emil and the Detectives, Port, This House and The Curious Incident of the Dog in the Night-Time (Olivier Award) – all for the National Theatre.
-Other recent shows: Before I Leave for NTW, Love’s Sacrifice at the RSC; The Nether at the Duke of York’s; The River on Broadway; The Curious Incident of the Dog in the Night-Time on Broadway and UK tour; The Machine at Manchester International Festival; Elegy, Roots and The Weir at the Donmar Warehouse; A Midsummer Nights Dream and To Kill a Mockingbird at Regent’s Park; Uncle Vanya and Before the Party at the Almeida; Hangmen and The River at the Royal Court.
+Ian’s most recent designs include Fatherland (MIF), Junkyard (Headlong), Common, Angels in America, Husbands & Sons, Evening at the Talk House, The Red Lion, Rules for Living, A Taste of Honey, Emil and the Detectives, Port, This House and The Curious Incident of the Dog in the Night-Time (Olivier Award) – all for the NT.
+Other recent shows: Before I Leave (NTW), Love’s Sacrifice (RSC), The Nether (Duke of York’s), The River (Broadway), The Curious Incident of the Dog in the Night-Time (Broadway and UK tour), The Machine (Manchester International Festival), Elegy, Roots and The Weir (Donmar Warehouse), A Midsummer Night’s Dream and To Kill a Mockingbird (Regent’s Park Open Air), Uncle Vanya and Before the Party (Almeida), Hangmen and The River (Royal Court).
 Ian has been with the Autograph design team since 2009, and before that was Head of Sound at the Royal Court, where he designed the sound for over 50 productions.

 Dan Canham is a contemporary performance-maker and choreographer.
 Through his company, Still House, he makes socially engaged and visually poetic work that includes dance-theatre, film and installation.